StingraySoftware/HENDRICS/docs/technical_details.rst

 The GPU histograms give the same results as the CPU ones:

-* Values equal to the upper edge of the range are excluded, as in the Numba implementation of HENDRICS. :func:`numpy.histogram` and ``cupy.histogram`` include them in the last bin instead, so the GPU functions remove these values before binning.
+* Values equal to the upper edge of the range are excluded, as in the CPU histograms of HENDRICS. :func:`numpy.histogram` and ``cupy.histogram`` include them in the last bin instead, so the GPU functions remove these values before binning.
 This matters in practice: in the ``--fast`` search the upper edge of the time range is the time of the last photon.
 * The output types are the same: 64-bit floats for 1D histograms and for weighted 2D histograms, 64-bit unsigned integers for unweighted 2D histograms.
 * The ``use_memmap`` and ``tmp`` options (memory-mapped output files) only apply